(There'll Be Bluebirds Over) The White Cliffs of Dover: World War II performances

 Jimmie Baker frequently performed it in Europe during the war, and the song was sung by the vocal group The King's Men on a 3 February 1942 episode of the Fibber McGee and Molly Show.
 Ray Eberle and Tex Beneke also included it in their repertoires.

-In 1944, a version was recorded by Louis Prima and his Orchestra.
-This version reached number nine on the Harlem Hit Parade chart.
+In 1944, a version was recorded by Louis Prima and His Orchestra.
+This version reached No. 9 on the Harlem Hit Parade chart.